 Rosetta Loreta Bathroom May 23rd, 2017

-Edda Braune Bedroom September 19th, 2017
+Edda Braune Bedroom September 22nd, 2017

 After attending approximately 30 weddings in the last couple of years I'm approaching the baby‐boom stage of life.
 And with that come nursery inquires from friends.
 No matter what anyone's style age or lifestyle is I recommend Jenny Lind–style cribs and beds.
 Their whimsical spool detailing can easily work in a traditional transitional or eclectic home.
 A white Jenny Lind crib pops against the nursery's purple flat‐panel wainscoting.
 Pink paisley pairs with white Jenny Lind single beds to create the bedroom of every little girl's dreams.
 Thanks to its simple design Jenny Lind furniture is easy to pair with vibrant patterns.
 The white crib chain‐link rug and whimsical Roman shade fabric in this nursery prove just that.
 A pair of Jenny Lind single beds contributes to the vintage feel of this sporty bedroom.
 With customized bunting a white Jenny Lind crib a pouf and a butterfly mobile Parker's nursery is bursting with personality.
 The functional Jenny Lind trundle acts as an extra bed for sleepovers.
 Featuring Delta's Jenny Lind crib this nursery is brimming with charm.
 Stark white bedding makes a contrasting statement as it dresses a classic navy Jenny Lind crib.

 Natzu Shimizu Dining Room September 21st, 2017

 Edda Braune Bathroom September 21st, 2017